 He shook his head.

 I instantly started imagining strange ghostly creatures drifting out of the wardrobe and into the room, rubbing their filthy ghost hands all over my new Naruto T-shirts, infecting my new wallet with their invisible dirty fingertips.
 Our hotel room had been transformed from a lovely place of warmth and safety into a dingy dungeon out of a horror film, where we were the victims.
 The victims of the horrific crime of unwanted bag movement.
 I was ready to pack my tampered-with bags and leave at that moment.
 That’s when I noticed something else.
 Another change that had happened during our absence.
 The bed had been made.
 To an impeccably high standard.
 And Luke and me are not the King and Queen of bed making.
-In fact I’m more like a lazy homeless man in relation to my bed-making skills.

 The facts all came together at this point.
 It was not ghosts that had invaded our room and shifted our belongings about.
 Even I knew that ghosts were not sufficiently equipped to make a bed to that standard.
 No, ghosts didn’t invade our room.
 Housekeeping did.
 And I was just as unhappy about that.